jford1906/jford1906.github.io/classes/2017/Fa/121/index.md

 * **×**: The response does not demonstrate complete understanding of the Standard.

-Students may improve **★** marks to **✓** marks as follows.

-* For In-Class Exercises, the solution must be correctly reworked and submitted to the instructor on the weekday following the date the marked exercise is returned.
-(This does not cost any AP.)
+Students may improve **★** marks to **✓** marks by submitting the correctly reworked solution to the instructor on the weekday following the date the marked exercise is returned.
-* For Office Exercises, **★** marks are not offered (the instructor will request any necessary clarification or minor corrections during the attempt).
-* For Final Exercises, **★** marks are automatically converted to **✓** marks at a cost of 10AP per each conversion.

 ## Student Data

-Student data will be stored on the instructor's office computer, and will be available via printed progress reports distributed during class at regular intervals.
+Student data will be stored on the instructor's office computer.
+Team folders, showing all earned team points, will be distributed during each team activity.
+Individual folders, showing all achieved standards,  will be distributed with each **Mastery Assessment.**

 ## Academic Honesty

 Any violations of academic honesty will be reported to the University and will result in **automatic and immediate failure of the course**.
-Refer to South's [Additional Academic Course Policies][usacoursepolicies] for more information.
+Refer to the [Gustavus Adolphus College Honor Code][gaccoursepolicies] for more information.

 ## Syllabus

-The official syllabus for this course is hosted on [USAOnline][usaonline].
+The official syllabus for this course is hosted on [Moodle][moodle.gac.edu].
-South's
-[Additional Academic Course Policies][usacoursepolicies] also apply to this course.

 [text]: /resources/calculus2/